NEONScience/NEON-Data-Skills/tutorials/R/biodiversity/neon-phenology-temp/01-explore-phenology-data/01-explore-phenology-data.md

 * ~50 observation bouts per year.
 * no more that 100 sampling points per phenology transect.
 * no more than 9 sampling points per phenocam plot.
-* 1 bout per year to collect annual size and disease status measurements from each sampling point.
+* 1 annual measurement per year to collect annual size and disease status measurements from each sampling point.